riman7/learning_nodejs_with_express/README.md

 - This mechanism allows Node.js to handle asynchronous tasks efficiently while maintaining the single-threaded nature of JavaScript.

 ### Execuation order:
+First of all, all synchronous tasks are executed.
+Then, nextTick queue and then Promise queue.
+After that Event Loop starts.
  Event Loop is composed of the following six phases, which are repeated for as long as the application still has code that needs to be executed:
 1. ***Timers*** (eg. setTimeout, setInterval(if their timer is finished))
 2. ***I/O Callbacks***